 Thankfully, Microsoft has changed the way they handle Windows Product Keys (and made it a lot better in my opinion).

-When you reinstall Windows 10 you’ll never have to enter a Windows Product Key for that machine as long as you install the same version (i.e. Windows 10 Home, Windows 10 Pro, etc.) that you originally installed on it.
+When you reinstall Windows 10 or Windows 11 you’ll never have to enter a Windows Product Key for that machine as long as you install the same edition of Windows (i.e. Windows 10 Home, Windows 11 Pro, etc.) that you originally installed on it.

-These stored snapshots allow you to reinstall Windows 10 on the same machine from scratch as many times as you want without having to enter any kind of Product Key or validation code.
+In a nutshell, these stored snapshots create a digital license that allows you to reinstall Windows 10 or Windows 11 on the same machine from scratch as many times as you want without having to enter any kind of Product Key or validation code.

-This is a very welcome change, and it was long overdue!
+This is a very welcome change from previous Windows versions, and it was long overdue in my humble opinion.